qrebjock/fanok/README.md

-# FANOK: Generating knockoffs in linear time
+# FANOK: Knockoffs in linear time

 FANOK is a Python implementation of the Gaussian knockoffs framework developed by Barber-Candès [[1]](#1) [[2]](#2).